NEIS assists eligible job seekers who are interested in starting and running a small business.

 During the training job seekers will develop a NEIS Business Plan which will need to be approved by their NEIS provider.

-Job seekers participating in the New Enterprise Incentive Scheme (NEIS) will receive allowance for 39 weeks of business operation.
+Job seekers participating in NEIS will receive allowance for 39 weeks of business operation.
 The NEIS Allowance is equivalent to the single, 22 or over, no children rate of Newstart Allowance, and is paid fortnightly in arrears, subject to a NEIS participant meeting the obligations under their NEIS Participant Agreement.

 The amount of NEIS Allowance that a job seeker receives will not be affected by income from their NEIS business.